Blog Profiles: Keto Blogs

 My husband and I mostly have been living a Keto lifestyle for about a year.

-This is surprising because we love food, and carbs are our favorite food group.
+I’m surprised we’ve lasted this long because carbs are our favorite food group.
 I particularly have a difficult time turning down pasta and bread.

 Good news: It’s a low-carb, high-fat lifestyle, so bacon and cheese are acceptable.